timb-machine/nhsx-contact-tracing-app/README.md

 * implementation/android - review of Android implementation
 * opensource-research - any other useful content in the public domain

-Suggest we use the issue tracker to document dominent themes and link the the folder contents as appropriate.
+Suggest we use the issue tracker to document dominant themes and link the the folder contents as appropriate.

 --
 @timb-machine